 That said, we are all individuals and you may find it is difficult to find a pattern.
 If this is so, then just notice what happens when the going gets tough and your order of things is threatened.

-In the Spring 2020 public health crisis, you will have found opportunities to notice your own reaction to disorder, loss and destruction of a sense of ‘normal’.
+In the recent public health crisis, you will have found opportunities to notice your own reaction to disorder, loss and destruction of a sense of ‘normal’.

 These principles for doing ‘safe experiments’ in the ‘working area’ are included as I think you may find it useful when you want to design your own experiments.
 Tell me how you have developed your own ideas after completing some experiments and you have assessed some result.

 Ways to think about designing a safe experiment